Education: B.A. in Studio Art from Colorado College, MFA at the University of New Mexico

 A Certificate of Community Service indicating the total hours worked and a Presidential Volunteer Service Award will be issued upon successful completion of the program.

-Explore: Lake Mead, Grand Canyon National Park, Zion National Park, Bryce National Park, Coral Pink Sand Dunes State Park
+Explore: Lake Mead, Grand Canyon National Park, Antelope Canyon, Zion National Park, Bryce Canyon National Park, Coral Pink Sand Dunes National Park

 Hike: Mt.
 Charleston, Horseshoe Bend and the Toadstools